KendallWeihe/FilePathTokenizer/README.md

     Invalid path, please check specifications
     [c:pathtodir]
 ```
-  - stdin an escape with a special character such as "\t" or "\n"
+  - stdin an escape character coupled with a special character such as "\t" or "\n"
 ```
     kendall@kendall-XPS-8500:~/Development/path-parser$ python main.py -s
     Enter the path: c:\newline\tab